joshbegley/nyt-latest/README.md

 ``\
 https://nytimes.com/live/2026/02/19/us/nancy-guthrie-case-updates

-**U.S. Imports Grew in 2025, as Trump’s Tariffs Took Effect**\
+**U.S. Imports Grew in 2025, as Trump’s Tariffs Reshuffled Global Trade**\
-`Data released Thursday by the Census Bureau showed the overall trade deficit with the world narrowed, the result of an expanding trade surplus in services.`\
+`Data released Thursday by the Census Bureau showed the overall trade deficit with the world narrowed, the result of an expanding trade surplus in services.
+The trade deficit in goods was the highest on record.`\
 https://nytimes.com/2026/02/19/business/economy/imports-tariffs-trade-deficit.html

 **No Corrections: Feb.
 19, 2026**\